barsoom/pipeline/README.md

 **NOTE**: Experimental feature

 Builds can be locked so that only one build with a specific name can run at a time.
-This can be useful if you have a CI server that isn't capable of doing this by itself (like circleci) and you for example don't want it to try and deploy to different versions of the same app at the same time.
+This can be useful if you have a CI server that isn't capable of doing this by itself (like CircleCI) and you for example don't want it to try and deploy to different versions of the same app at the same time.

 A build is locked by posting to `/api/build/lock` with the following attributes: